Little Women (1949)

 Parents Need to Know

 Parents need to know that this 1949 movie is adapted from Louisa May Alcott's classic story of family love and boasts a top-notch cast.
 The father of the main characters is off fighting in the Civil War.
-One of the main characters dies from illness, though it is handled off-screen such that younger children may not understand what happened.
+One of the main characters dies from illness, though it's handled offscreen in such a way that younger children may not understand what happened.
+The March family exemplifies generosity as they struggle with their own poverty yet still manage to share what they have with others who are needier.
+Family is foremost, and loyalty among the sisters is on display throughout.

 What's the story?